pyneuroml.analysis package#

 pyneuroml.analysis.analyse_spiketime_vs_dt(nml2_file, target, duration, simulator, cell_v_path, dts, verbose=False, spike_threshold_mV=0, show_plot_already=True, save_figure_to=None, num_of_last_spikes=None)#

-Generate current vs firing rate frequency curve for provided cell.
+Generate current vs firing rate frequency curves for provided cell.

 Parameters: